MBerkayHamurcu/VSCTeX/README.md

 #### Linux

-You can find the official installation instructions for Linux <a href="https://docs.docker.com/desktop/install/linux-install/" target="_blank">here</a>.
+You can find the official installation instructions for Linux [here](https://docs.docker.com/desktop/install/linux-install/ "Docker for Linux - Download")

 #### Windows

-You can find the official installation instructions for Windows <a href="https://docs.docker.com/desktop/install/windows-install/" target="_blank">here</a>.
+You can find the official installation instructions for Windows [here](https://docs.docker.com/desktop/install/windows-install/ "Docker for Windows - Download")

 #### MacOS

-You can find the official installation instructions for MacOS <a href="https://docs.docker.com/desktop/install/mac-install/" target="_blank">here</a>.
+You can find the official installation instructions for MacOS [here](https://docs.docker.com/desktop/install/mac-install/ "Docker for MacOs - Download")

 ### git LFS